eesyuen09/tp/docs/UserGuide.md

 **Format**: `perf -e s/STUDENT_ID d/DATE t/TAG_NAME pn/PERFORMANCE_NOTE`

+Command Details and Constraints:
+* Edits the performance note for the student identified by the given `STUDENT_ID`, `DATE`, and `TAG_NAME`.
+* The `PERFORMANCE_NOTE` can be any text under 200 characters.
+* If no performance note exists for the specified date and class tag, the command will reject the edit and show an error message.

 **Examples:**
 - `perf -e s/0001 d/18092025 t/Sec3_Maths pn/Scored 90% on mock test after re-evaluation`
 - `perf -e s/0002 d/15092025 t/JC1_Physics pn/Improved problem-solving skills significantly`